Short Right Leg Syndrome – Cardinal Signs and Assessment Protocol in the Context of Remedial Massage Treatment

 I typically carry out an assessment of hip posture following initial discussion of the client’s condition prior to commencing treatment.
 Practitioner seated to the side of the client standing looking straight ahead.
 Noting Lordosis, Kyphosis, FHC, and degree of chest tightness.
 Hip orientation in the Sagittal Plane is examined by palpating the Iliac Crest and top corner of the ASIS to determine hip position on both left and right sides.

 My preference is to do the standing assessment, however, it is also possible to do so with subject lying prone.
 In the standing assessment we are looking at the hip position in relation to a horizontal line parallel to the floor.
 In the prone position it is in relation to a vertical line perpendicular to the floor.
-My concern is with gravity force vectors rotated 90 degrees the test may give a different reading.
+My concern is with gravity force vectors rotated 90 degrees the test can give a different reading depending on the subject’s girth.
 While I have not made a close study comparing the test in different positions, it does seem to give a similar indication of hip alignment.
 I resort to testing in the prone position when reacquainting myself with a particular client’s condition or checking for progress during the course of a treatment.
 It is a quick, non-invasive although sometimes ticklish test to carry out.

 Testing hip posture in the prone position, place the thumb on the Iliac Crest and forefinger on the top corner of the ASIS.
 Visually sighting the height difference front to back is not really possible.
 It becomes a judgment made by feel and estimating the distance off vertical.
 Comparison to the opposite side which you may have previously tested and know to be level aids judgement.
 If you are not confident with your ability to make this assessment in the prone position, refrain from doing so and rely on the standing assessment.